yash04747/docs/docs/configuration/global_arguments.md

 ## disable_save_warn
 **Default**: `'disable_save_warn' => false`

-This argument determines if the 'save changes' notice appears at the top of the options panel when any changes are made.
+This argument determines if the 'save changes' notice appears at the top of the option panel when any changes are made.

 ## display_name
 **Default**: `'display_name' => $theme->get('Name')`